 - Loving a Shadow: Garnet considers Jamie's "love" for her as lying to himself since he doesn't know her at all.

 - Metaphorgotten: Jamie's letter brutally tortures more than one metaphor.

 - Nice Job Breaking It, Hero: Steven and Connie try to let Jamie down easy instead of giving him Garnet's Brutal Honesty letter, but give him the wrong idea entirely.

 - Poor Communication Kills: Steven and Connie's attempt to let Jamie down gently causes him to misinterpret things and think Garnet is interested.

-- Purple Prose: Jamie's letter.
-Lampshaded when he's shown writing it with a feather quill by candlelight, while dressed in an outfit and seated in a room that would both make a 16th century nobleman proud.
+- Purple Prose: Jamie's letter is absurdly flower.
+He's even shown writing it with a feather quill by candlelight, while dressed in an outfit and seated in a room that would both make a 16th century nobleman proud.
 The letter Connie writes back is hardly any better — she styled it after a soap opera.

 - Shipper on Deck: Jamie says Steven and Connie look cute together.

-- Ship Sinking: This episode seems to torpedo a potential relationship for Garnet, not just with Jamie, but with anybody.Garnet: Three's a crowd.
+- Ship Sinking: Garnet torpedoes a potential relationship not just with Jamie, but with anybody.Garnet: Three's a crowd.